Finnoy Travel - Travel Stories and Reviews

 Check-in

-We utilized the Finnair application for the check-in process, which proved to be efficient.
-As we had already selected our seats during the booking, the process was expedited requiring only a few clicks.
+We utilised the Finnair mobile application, which proved efficient.
+As we had already selected our seats during the booking, the process was expedited, requiring only a few clicks.
 At Helsinki Airport, we used a check-in machine to print our luggage tags and an automated desk for luggage drop-off.
-Although a queue-less manned desk would have been available for business class passengers, we opted for self-service.
+Although a queue-less staffed desk would have been available for business class passengers, we opted for self-service.
 In our experience, the check-in procedures at Helsinki Airport are always swift and seamless.

 At both Helsinki and Reykjavik airports, our tickets granted us access to priority security checks, allowing us to bypass the queues.